Skelmis/Discord-Anti-Spam/docs/modules/main/caches.rst

 use with the ``cache`` kwarg when initialising your ``AntiSpamHandler``.

+Alternately, use the :method:`antispam.AntiSpamHandler.set_cache` method.

-Here is an example, note ``RedisCache`` will likely need arguments to init.
+Here is an example, note ``MongoCache`` needs a extra argument.

 .. code-block:: python
     :linenos: